domRiddle/ASF/FAQ.md

 ### Can ASF idle multiple games at once?

 **Yes**, although ASF knows better when to use that feature, based on selected **[cards farming algorithm](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Performance)**.
-You do not have direct choice on cards farming algorithm, but you can suggest ASF one, via setting config properties properly.
-You should focus on configuration part of the ASF, and let algorithms decide what is the most optimal way to achieve the goal.
+Card drops rate when idling multiple games is close to zero, this is why ASF is using multiple games idling exclusively for hours in order to overcome `HoursUntilCardDrops` faster, for up to `32` games at once.
+This is also why you should focus on configuration part of the ASF, and let algorithms decide what is the most optimal way to achieve the goal - what you think is right, is not necessarily right in reality, idling multiple games at once will not provide you with any card drops.

 ---